 a.
 And may the Lord make you increase and about in love: This was not a loveless church, but they still had room to grown in love, because love is an essential mark of the Christian faith.

 i.
 Jesus spoke of the essential place love has as an identifying mark of the Christian: By this all will know that you are My disciples, if you have love for one another (John 13:35).
 The Apostle John also emphasized this principle: If someone says, 'I love God,' and hates his brother, he is a liar; for he who does not love his brother whom he has seen, how can he love God whom he has not seen?
 (1 John 4:20)

 b.
-Abound in love to one another and to all: Paul looked for them to show love to one another and to all.
+Abound in love to one another and to all: Paul looked for the Thessalonian Christians to show love to one another and to all.
 This love begins in the family of God, but it must go beyond.
 Jesus told us that our love is small and shallow if we only love those who love us also (Matthew 5:46-47).

 c.
 Just as we do to you: Paul daringly set himself as a standard of love to be emulated.
 We should live such Christian lives that we could tell young Christians, "Love other people just the way that I do."